-- For item (b) 1.1, provide evidence demonstrating that recommendations/inputs by the construction management consultant/ contractor have been reviewed and adopted.
+- 1.2. design optimisation of voids and complex form; or - 1.3. adopting at least 75% of design measures on the 3S concept (standardisation, simplification and single integrated element) as promulgated in the Development Bureau's Guidelines [2]. - 1.4.
+Alternative standard could be proposed. - For item (b) 1.1, provide evidence demonstrating that recommendations/ inputs by the construction management consultant/contractor have been reviewed/ adopted.
 This shall include the following: - 2.1.
 Appointment letter of the construction management consultant or the contractors; - 2.2.
-Correspondence or any of the meeting minute(s) (confidential/ sensitive project information is not required and could be covered) demonstrating that the design has been reviewed and recommendations have been suggested; and - 2.3.
+Correspondence or any of the meeting minute(s) (confidential/sensitive project information is not required and shall be excluded) demonstrating that the design has been reviewed and recommendations have been suggested; and - 2.3.
 The recommendations have been adopted. - 3.
-For item (b) 1.2, provide evidence demonstrating that design of high voids and complex forms, if any, have been optimised: - Percentage of high voids to total building height is below 15%; and - 3.2.
+For item (b) 1.2, provide evidence demonstrating that design of high voids and complex forms, if any, have been optimised: - 3.1.
+Percentage of high voids to total building height is below 15%; and - 3.2.
 Complexity of tower-built form in terms of tilting, tapering, twisting or free form has been optimised to fulfill both requirements:

 Height of building Maximum offset of the building measuring against the ground floor plate or any typical floor plate Maximum percentage of total number of floors with offsets measured against the total number of floors of the building

 < 45m 4m 35%

-≥ 45m and < 90m 3m 25%
+45m < 90m 3m 25%

-≥ 90m and <135m 2m 15%
+90m <135m 2m 15%

 ≥ 135m 1m 5%

-4. For item (b) 1.3, provide report with completed prescribed form to demonstrate implementation of at least 75% of listed 3S concept measures.
+- 4. For item (b) 1.3, provide report with completed prescribed form to demonstrate implementation of at least 75% of listed 3S concept measures. - 4.1.
+Provide extracts of tender documents, contract conditions and/ or specifications highlighting the clause requiring the contractors to carry out 3S concept measures, if construction (foundation to be included, if any) has not yet been commenced at PA stage.